FraeuleinFlauschig/TRIC/README.md

-# Custom reporting of the test results
+## Custom reporting of the test results

+The simple builtin test result reporting of TRIC can be replaced with a custom reporting by implementing logging functions.
+These logging functions need to be passed as arguments to the tric_log() function.

-The default reporting of the test results can be replaced with custom logging functions.
-Reporting can be done in 3 situations: When the suite starts, after the execution of each test and at the end of the suite.
-To specify custom logging functions tric_log() needs to be called with the logging functions as arguments.
-To run tric_log() before the suite starts, a setup fixture for the test suite can be defined that contains the call to tric_log().
+Reporting of the test results can be done in 3 situations during the execution of a test suite: When the suite starts executing, directly after the execution of each test and before the end of the execution of the test suite.
+When the test suite starts executing, the number of tests in the suite has been determined and the reporting data for each test is set to initial values.
+After a test was executed, the reporting data of the corresponding test contains the result of the test execution as well as additional information (e.g. the reason why the test failed).
+The complete reporting data of the test suite and all tests contained in the suite is available at the end of the execution of the test suite.

+Separate logging functions for the start of the test suite, the end of a test and the end of the test suite can be passed to tric_log().
+If an argument of tric_log() is NULL, no logging will be performed in the corresponding situation.
+If all arguments of tric_log() are NULL, test result reporting is disabled completely.

+To activate a custom test result reporting before the test suite starts executing, a setup fixture function for the test suite needs to be defined that contains the call to tric_log().
+When tric_log() is called later in the test suite, logging starts with the default reporting.

-In the following example the default reporting is replaced with a custom reporting that produces a simple markdown like table for the test results:
+In the following example the default test result reporting of TRIC is replaced with custom logging functions that produce a simple markdown like table.

 ```
 #include "tric.h"